 Exterior rehabilitation.
 Applicant proposes removal of the existing non-historic roofline, siding, windows, and doors.
 Exterior of the house is proposed to be largely reconstructed with a pitched front-gable roof clad in asphalt shingles, an exterior of fiber cement lap siding with cornerboards and window trim, and cedar shingles in the gable fields.
-Windows will be installed in new fenestrations on the façade, left side elevation, rear elevation, and upper gable fields.
+Windows will be installed in new fenestrations on the façade, side elevations, rear elevation, and upper gable fields.

-The façade (southwest) will feature a centrally-located, multi-light door flanked by sidelight windows and topped by transoms, and paired one-over-one, double-hung windows (no materials provided) on the two outside bays.
+The façade (southwest) will feature a centrally-located, multi-light door flanked by ten-light sidelight windows and topped by transoms, and paired six-over-six, double-hung windows (no materials provided) on the two outside bays.
 The left side elevation will feature five bays of four-over-four, double-hung windows.
-One-over-one, double-hung windows with trim are located in each gable field.
+Four-over-four, double-hung windows with trim are located in each gable field.
 On the rear elevation, two sets of multi-light double doors and a third door will open onto a deck.
 The deck features steel supports and a horizontal steel railing, and an unspecified composite decking.

-A hipped-roof porch supported by square posts is proposed to extend the full-length of the façade.
+On the façade, a wood trellis structure is proposed to extend the full length of the façade.